Pregnancy and abortionWomen Health

 1. Manual Vacuum Aspiration:

-If the bleeding is caused by incomplete abortion, a procedure called manual vacuum aspiration can be performed to remove any remaining fetal tissue from the uterus.
+If the bleeding results from an incomplete abortion, a doctor can perform manual vacuum aspiration.
+This is a procedure that removes any remaining fetal tissue from the uterus.

 2. Medication: